Cooked In Mississippi

 The night was fun and the DJ was superb.
 But by morning the fun came to an end and Nelson and everyone else went their separate ways.

 I really didn’t think about Nelson’s words until 6 moths later.
 But the kind of dance in my head was not the hip hop music we had danced to with Nelson in Nairobi.
-I now singing old African American Spirituals I barely knew at a rural church in Hernando, MS,.
+That time, I was singing old African American Spirituals I barely knew at a rural church in Hernando, Mississippi.
 Mr. Hayes,a general contractor I had just recently met, shared Nelson sentiments.
 He had invited me to his church to give a talk.
 I accepted.

 At the end the talk, Hayes passed a basket around and a collection was taken.
 I was surprised that it amounted to a whooping $22.67.
 I couldn’t believe it.
 That was the most money I had made.
 Halfway between the microphone stand and the exit door, Nelson’s words rang in my head as my hand pressed firmly on the outside of my right pocket.
-That it was a lot money was besides the issue, what was interesting was how I got the invite and where my American dream was fairing half a year on.
+That it was a lot money was besides the issue, what was interesting was how I got the invite but the fact that my American dream was hanging on its lowest ebb that I was unsure on how it would take an upward turn just half a year on.

-My Hayes had been in a discussion with an insurance agent about fixing a section of the church building damaged by a car that had slid off the road.
+Mr. Hayes started a discussion with the insurance agent about fixing a section of the church building damaged by a car that had slid off the road, leaving a gushing whole on the red- bricks wall facing the road.
 The white insurance agent was noncommittal about accepting liability and was arguing that his boss in Nashville, almost 4 hours away, was best qualified to make the final decision.
 The disagreement went on for a while as I listened.
 I finally decided to politely weigh in.
 I asked the agent why he thought a man 4 hours away was more likely to asses the damage better than him.
 The agent stared at his shoes intensely for a moment and the he shook his head from side to side and then nodded.
 “You have a point there young man”.
+For whatever reason, Mr. Hayes felt that I was responsible for convincing the insurance agent to accept responsibility.
+He felt that I was bold enough as a young man.

 The deal was over, the agent filled the paperwork, agreeing to cover the damage to the building.
-Speaking was my new American dream.
+What I didn’t know then was that speaking was my new American dream with that nod by the insurance agent.
 It came during a time that the chances of finishing college was in doubt.
 Mr. William Hayes talked me up at every opportunity he could find.
-An ardent reader, Hayes also gave a copy of Mark Mathambane, Kaffir Boy.
-It was the first book I read in the U.S. Where I was read the at is a story for another day.
+An ardent reader, Hayes also gave me a copy of Mark Mathambane’s Kaffir Boy.
+It was the first book I read in the U.S. Where I was reading the book from is a story for another day.

-Yesterday I remembered Mr. William Hayes when I saw a jug with a collection for my talk at Grounded Ecovillage.
-Dough shared a lot of seeds and in addition raised a collection for our farming project in Kenya.
+Yesterday I remembered Mr. William Hayes when I saw a jug with a collection following my talk at Grounded Ecovillage.
+Dough Jones, the master farmer , shared a lot of seeds with me at the end of the talk and in addition raised a collection for our farming project in Kenya.

 When I counted the over $130 dollars , I remembered Nelson and then said to my self “Yes Lord, Hayes Wily I am.”.